 The Sub-Fund may invest in companies of any size, including smaller capitalisation companies, in any industry.
 Equity-related instruments may include depositary receipts.
 The Sub-Fund's long positions may be held through a combination of direct investment and/or derivative instruments (such as futures, forwards, structured financial derivatives, equity swaps (also known as contracts-for- differences), swaps, options and warrants), whilst the short positions are achieved entirely through derivative instruments.
 The use of derivatives forms an important part of the investment strategy.
 The Sub-Fund may also use derivative instruments to reduce risk and to manage the Sub-Fund more efficiently.
-The underlyings consist of a range of securities or indices that the Fund may invest in according to the Sub-Fund's investment objective and policy.
+The underlyings consist of a range of securities or indices that the Sub-Fund may invest in according to the Sub-Fund's investment objective and policy.
 The Sub-Fund may from time to time consider hedging currency and interest rate exposure, but will not generally enter into contracts involving a speculative position in any currency or interest rate.
-In addition, in seeking to implement the Sub-Fund's investment strategy, manage market exposure and ensure that the Sub-Fund remains sufficiently liquid to cover obligations arising from its derivative positions, a substantial proportion of the Fund's assets may at any time consist of cash, near cash, deposits and/or Money Market Instruments.
-On an ancillary basis, and for defensive purposes, the Sub-Fund may also invest in: preference shares; investment grade fixed income instruments, (such as corporate bonds and government bonds and their associated derivative instruments); and Money Market Instruments and may hold cash or treasury bills pending reinvestment.
-Performance Target To outperform the Euro Short Term Rate (€STR), after the deduction of charges, over any 3-year period.
-Active Management and Benchmark Usage The Sub-Fund is actively managed and makes reference to the €STR as this forms the basis of the Fund's Performance Target and the calculation of Performance Fees (if applicable).
+In addition, in seeking to achieve the Sub-Fund's investment objective, for treasury management purposes, for defensive purposes (e.g., to manage market exposure in unfavourable market conditions) and/or ensure that the Sub-Fund remains sufficiently liquid to cover obligations arising from its derivative positions, a substantial proportion of the Sub-Fund's assets may at any time consist preference shares, investment grade fixed income instruments, (such as corporate bonds and government bonds and their associated derivative instruments), cash, near cash, bank deposits, treasury bills pending reinvestment and/or Money Market Instruments.
+The Sub-Fund may invest up to 10% of its net assets in special purpose acquisition companies.
+Use of Ancillary Liquid Assets The Sub-Fund may hold up to 20% in its net assets in ancillary liquid assets as described in greater detail under the heading "Investment Restrictions" in the section "Further Information" of the Luxembourg Prospectus.
+Sustainable Finance Disclosure Regulation Categorisation Promotes environmental and social characteristics, as defined under Article 8 of SFDR.
+For additional information please refer to "Appendix 1 - Sustainability Approach" of the Luxembourg Prospectus for further details.
+Performance Target To outperform the Euro Short Term Rate (€STR) by at least 1% per annum, after the deduction of charges, over any 3-year period.
+Active Management and Benchmark Usage The Sub-Fund is actively managed and makes reference to the €STR as this forms the basis of the Sub-Fund's Performance Target and the calculation of Performance Fees (if applicable).
 For currency Hedged Share Classes, the rate that corresponds with the relevant Share Class currency is used as the basis of the performance comparison and for calculating Performance Fees.
 The Investment Manager has complete discretion to choose investments for the Sub-Fund and is not constrained by a benchmark.
-Investment Strategy The Investment Manager targets long-term capital appreciation through exposure primarily to European equities.
-The Investment Manager selects stocks using a fundamental approach, blended with sector themes.
-The process results in a high-conviction portfolio with a bias towards long positions (where the manager believes the prospects for the companies are positive), complemented by 'short positions' (where prospects are less positive) and other market hedging securities.